Court Programs

 2 Child Protection Drug Courts

-These courts served 2,820 individuals in fiscal year 2023 (up 29% from the previous year) with 529 participants graduating.
-There were 21 drug-free babies born to participants, representing lifelong health benefits for the child.
+In fiscal year 2024, Idaho treatment courts served 2,279 people with 613 participants graduating their respective programs.
+There were 28 drug-free babies born to participants, representing lifelong health benefits for the child.

 Treatment Courts